 Set in the Northeast Georgia Mountains, Dahlonega is highly walkable with a square full of locally owned shops and restaurants.
 If you don't want to make the drive to the wineries, which the area is known for, most have downtown tasting rooms.
 The Dahlonega Square Hotel & Villas is well located for exploring.
 There are also a number of beginner-friendly hikes nearby.
 Download the Dahlonega-area hiking map to plan your adventure.

-More than just for students, Athens has plenty to offer the grown up traveler.
+More than just for University of Georgia students, Athens has plenty to offer the grown-up traveler.
 Start your day with breakfast at Bulldog favorites like Ideal Bagel or Mama's Boy.
 The Georgia Museum of Art displays the work of artists from around the world as well as student exhibitions.
 The State Botanical Garden of Georgia is the perfect way to connect with the great outdoors.
-Don’t miss the breweries, especially Creature Comforts Brewing Co., before dinner at the bar at Trappeze or Seabear Oyster Bar.
+Don't miss the breweries, especially Creature Comforts Brewing Co., before dinner at the bar at Trappeze or Seabear Oyster Bar.

 Visit this south Georgia town and you'll understand the phrase "never met a stranger."
 The folks at Merry Acres Inn & Event Center welcome you like family, and their daily social hours are a great place to meet other visitors and locals.
-While you're there, learn about the history of the Albany Civil Rights Institute and catch a performance by the Freedom Singers.
-Dine at Pearly’s and The Catch, two of many local favorites.
+While you're there, admire one of Georgia's seven natural wonders at Radium Springs Gardens.
+Dine at Pearly's and The Catch, two of many local favorites.
 And, be sure to stop by Ray Charles Plaza to hear that old sweet song that is sure to keep Georgia on your mind.